Data-driven-RTI/MC_Diffusion/README.md

   <img src="images/Dataset.png" alt="Dataset" width="90%"/>
 </p>

 The raw dataset has been publicly released.
 Both the dataset and code for data pre-processing are accessible at [https://ieee-dataport.org/documents/underground-root-tuber-sensing-wireless-networks](https://ieee-dataport.org/documents/underground-root-tuber-sensing-wireless-networks).
+In addition, we have released the pre-trained model and part of the corresponding data files in releases, which can be used for performance testing.